tie/td/README.md

 ### Calling MTProto directly

-You can use generated `tg.Client` that allows calling any MTProto methods directly.
+You can use generated `tg` package that allows calling any MTProto methods directly.

 ```go